 What is guerrilla marketing?

-Guerilla marketing is advertising that is directed toward a target audience, who is not the intended market.
+Guerilla marketing is advertising directed toward a target audience that is not the intended market.

-There are several forms of guerrilla marketing campaigns, but all of them involve the use of unconventional or innovative methods to promote products and services through non-traditional channels, such as social media and word-of-mouth.
+There are several forms of guerrilla marketing campaigns.
+Still, they all involve using unconventional or innovative methods to promote products and services through non-traditional channels, such as social media and word-of-mouth.

-It can also help them gain credibility and build trust with customers who might be hesitant about buying from a new business or are looking for something out of the ordinary.
+It can also help them gain credibility and build trust with customers who might be hesitant about buying from a new business or are looking for something unusual.

-The term guerrilla marketing refers to the tactics used by guerrillas in wartime, who use surprise attacks on the enemy and sabotage.
-The methods of guerrilla marketing are similar: we often employ them for low cost and high profit.
+The term guerrilla marketing refers to the tactics used by guerrillas in wartime, including armed civilians, who use surprise attacks on the enemy and sabotage.
+This concept is rooted in guerrilla warfare, which involves unconventional military tactics employed by irregular forces.
+Critical elements of guerrilla warfare include leadership, organization, and using terror as a tactic.
+The guerrilla marketing methods are similar: we often employ them for low cost and high profit.

-Guerrilla marketing tactics use advertising that grabs attention quickly and effectively in order to gain exposure and build trust with potential customers.
+Guerrilla marketing tactics use advertising that grabs attention quickly and effectively to gain exposure and build trust with potential customers.

-This type of marketing can take many forms, from unconventional product placement to creative social media campaigns, but all involve using innovative methods to promote products and services in unconventional ways.
+This type of marketing can take many forms, from unconventional product placement to creative social media campaigns.
+Still, all involve innovative methods to promote products and services in unconventional ways.

 Guerrilla marketing examples

-There are many marketing tactics that businesses can use to create interest in their products and services.
-One such tactic is guerrilla marketing, which involves using unconventional methods of advertising to draw attention to a product or service.
+Businesses can use many marketing tactics to create interest in their products and services.
+One such tactic is guerrilla marketing, which involves using unconventional advertising methods to draw attention to a product or service.

 One type of guerilla marketing is called a “flash mob.”
-In these events, people gather in public places to create the illusion that they are spontaneously meeting one another.
+In these events, people gather in public places to create the illusion that they spontaneously meet one another.

 An individual or a group may organize these gatherings, and they occur with little or no planning.